top of page

-Presently, we are not equipped to accommodate international shipping directly through the web store, however this is something we intend to rectify in the near future.
+Presently, I am only equipped to accommodate shipping to the United States and Japan via the web store's normal ordering process, however this is something I am actively working to rectify in the near future.

-In the meantime, if you are interested in making a purchase, but do not live in the United States, feel free to send us an email via our contact page or direct message us via Instagram or Facebook, and we will work with you in order to get you your desired items.
+In the meantime, if you are interested in making a purchase, but do not live in the United States or Japan, feel free to send me an email via the contact page or direct message me via Instagram or Facebook, and I will work with you in order to get you your desired items.
+I used to sell exclusively through social media, so I am well-accustomed to accommodating international orders placed over these platforms.

-If the quantity of figures added to your cart exceeds the number that we can currently fit into the largest of our standard sized packages, and thus accommodate in a single order, this generic message will pop up.
+If the quantity of figures added to your cart exceeds the number that I can currently fit into the largest of my standard sized packages, and thus accommodate in a single order, this generic message will pop up.

 "Sofubi" or "sofvi" is a Japanese portmanteau of the words "soft" and "vinyl".
 It refers both to a type of particularly flexible PVC and the uniquely Japanese variety of collectible toy manufactured in, and most commonly associated with, it.